How to get a Google Play publishers account and publish books on Google Play?

 Google Play Publishing is a bit of an enigma at the moment, at least if you want to publish to them.
 They are currently closed to accepting new publishing accounts, but Google Play is a major book seller, and indeed is about as good as Apple iBooks in terms of how much sales to expect, which means your average author is taking a massive pay cut if they don’t publish with them.
 Fear not, I’m here with a solution.
 First, we should go over some information about Google Play Publishers Accounts.

 Why won’t Google Play accept any new publishers accounts?
 GP has some serious issues in terms of moderating content, it seems.
 Why they have these issues when they have the world’s greatest algorithm builders and seemingly unlimited funds, I have no idea.
 So their solution is simple – don’t allow any new people into the game.
 So what’s the answer?
-You can’t just google “How to upload eBook to Google Play,” instead there’s a bit of a roundabout process.
+You can’t just search “How to upload eBook to Google Play,” instead there’s a bit of a roundabout process.

 PublishDrive works by submitting your books to multiple websites, where you can manage them remotely from your single dashboard.
 So if you upload your book to PublishDrive, you can select Amazon, iBooks, Google Play, Kobo, Barnes & Noble, any bookseller you desire.
-The only downside is they take 10% of your profit, this is a small price to pay since the alternative is not listing on Google Play at all.
+The only downside is they take 10% of your profit, but this is a small price to pay since the alternative is not listing on Google Play at all.